marcglasberg/fast_immutable_collections/README.md

 # 13. Implementation details

-I haven't checked the source code of the native Dart collections, but I am assuming here they work similar to their corresponding Java collections of the same name.
-A HashMap has no fixed order of elements.
-To add order to it, an internal linked list is used, thus creating a LinkedHashMap.
-In other words, a LinkedHashMap has both a HashMap and a linked-list, internally.
+I haven't checked the source code of the native Dart collections, but I am assuming here they work similarly to their corresponding Java collections of the same name.
+A `HashMap` has no fixed order of elements.
+To add order to it, an internal linked list is used, thus creating a `LinkedHashMap`.
+In other words, a `LinkedHashMap` has both a `HashMap` and a linked-list, internally.
 In fact, even though we just iterate the map in ascending order, it has to maintain a DOUBLY-linked list, so that elements can be removed from it.

-Note a linked-list is necessary because the LinkedHashMap can change size.
-For an immutable map, we could keep its order by maintaining a HashMap and a regular List with fixed size (an array-list).
+Note a linked-list is only necessary because the `LinkedHashMap` can change size.
+For an *immutable* map, we could keep its order by maintaining a `HashMap` and a regular `List` with fixed size (an array-list).
 This not only saves a lot of memory, but it also lets us access items by index.

-Regarding a LinkedHashSet, it is just basically a LinkedHashMap whose value is ignored (the Set items are stored as the Map keys).
+Regarding a `LinkedHashSet`, it is just basically a `LinkedHashMap` whose value is ignored (the set items are stored as the map keys).

+With the goal of allowing the `ISet` to be both sorted and insertion-ordered (depending on its configuration), we have developed the `ListSet` class in this package, which has both a `HashMap` and an **array-list**, internally (not a linked-list).
+The `ListSet` is used internally by the `ISet`.

 * Java LinkedHashSet: https://docs.oracle.com/javase/7/docs/api/java/util/LinkedHashSet.html
 * Java LinkedHashMap implementation details: https://www.geeksforgeeks.org/linkedhashmap-class-java-examples/